prochazkafilip/vui2/Chatbots/README.txt

 Before installing the needed libraries and packages, make sure you have pip3 (or pip) available at your OS.

-1. reate virtualenv (virtual environment) names as "venv" :
+1. create virtualenv (virtual environment) named as "venv" :

 https://sourabhbajaj.com/mac-setup/Python/virtualenv.html